The History of BNI

 In 2010 BNI acquired The Washington [NC] Daily News from the Futrell family and The Tryon [NC] Daily Bulletin from Jeff and Helen Byrd.
 Both are community daily newspapers.

-In 2012 and 2013 BNI and its affiliates acquired The [Brookhaven, Miss.]
-Daily Leader from the Jacobs family, The Vicksburg [Miss.]
-Post from the Cashman family and The Picayune [Miss] Item from Community Newspaper Holdings, Inc. All are community daily newspapers that are long-established and well-respected in their communities.
+In 2012 and 2013 BNI and its affiliates acquired The [Brookhaven, MS] Daily Leader from the Jacobs family, The Vicksburg [MS] Post from the Cashman family, The Picayune [MS] Item and the Poplarville [MS] Democrat from Community Newspaper Holdings, Inc. All are community daily newspapers that are long-established and well-respected in their communities.

 In 2014 BNI and its affiliates acquired The Elizabethton [TN] Star from the heirs of longtime publisher and owner Frank Robinson, The Salisbury [NC] Post, Davie County [NC] Record and Clemmons [NC] Courier from Evening Post Industries of Charleston, SC, [LaPlace, LA] L'Observateur and The Bogalusa [LA] Daily News from Wick Communications of Sierra Vista, AZ, The Oxford [Miss.]
 Eagle from longtime owner/publishers the Phillips and Vasilyev families, and The Port Arthur [TX] News and The Orange [TX] Leader from Community Newspaper Holdings, Inc.

 In 2015 BNI and its affiliates acquired The Farmville [VA] Herald from the Wall family, The Americus [GA] Times-Recorder and The Cordele [GA] Dispatch from Community Newspaper Holdings, Inc. and The [Frankfort, KY] State Journal from Dix Communications.